weaveworks/weave/site/using-weave/manual-ip-address.md

 root@04c4831fafd3:/#
 ~~~

-Then test that the container on $HOST2 can be reached:
+Then test that the container on $HOST2 can be reached from the container on $HOST1:

 ~~~bash
 root@7ca0f6ecf59f:/# ping -c 1 -q 10.2.1.2